 3.1.
-Editorial staff carries out its independent policy of selection and publication of scholarly research findings, and it guarantees that the published materials comply with international standards and ethical principles.
+The editor carries out an independent policy of selection and publication of scholarly research findings, and guarantees that the published materials comply with international standards and ethical principles.

 3.2.
-Editorial staff accepts or rejects a paper for publication on the basis of its importance, originality and clarity, and the study’s validity and its relevance to the remit of the journal, regardless of race, religion, ethnicity, nationality or political beliefs of the author.
+The editor accepts or rejects a paper for publication on the basis of its importance, originality and clarity, and the study’s validity and its relevance to the remit of the journal, regardless of race, religion, ethnicity, nationality or political beliefs of the author.

 3.3.
-Editorial staff issues corrections and retractions when needed, and also pursues suspected or alleged research and publication misconduct
+The editor issues corrections and retractions when needed, and also pursues suspected or alleged research and publication misconduct

 3.4.
-Editorial staff should make fair and unbiased decisions independent from commercial consideration and ensure a fair and unbiased peer review process and its confidentiality.
+The editor should make fair and unbiased decisions independent from commercial consideration and ensure a fair and unbiased peer review process and its confidentiality.

 3.5.
-Editorial staff should protect the reputation of the authors and respond to all allegations or suspicions of plagiarism and other misconduct related to the papers published in the journal.
-If the cases of plagiarism, fraudulence, and other misconduct are detected, editorial staff has the right to impose the following sanctions on the authors: to reject the submitted manuscript, retract the publication, impose a ban on the publication in the journal within a specified period.
+The editor should protect the reputation of the authors and respond to all allegations or suspicions of plagiarism and other misconduct related to the papers published in the journal.
+If the cases of plagiarism, fraudulence, and other misconduct are detected, the editor has the right to impose the following sanctions on the authors: to reject the submitted manuscript, retract the publication, impose a ban on the publication in the journal within a specified period.

-Editorial staff reserves the right not to respond to allegations or suspicions of plagiarism, if the accuser provides false personal information (for example, a false name) or acts in an unethical or threatening manner.
-Editorial staff has no obligation to discuss the cases of alleged plagiarism with persons who bear no direct relation to them.
+The editor reserves the right not to respond to allegations or suspicions of plagiarism, if the accuser provides false personal information (for example, a false name) or acts in an unethical or threatening manner.
+The editor has no obligation to discuss the cases of alleged plagiarism with persons who bear no direct relation to them.